Pakistan ex-PM Imran Khan's lawyers cannot reach him in jail - spokesperson

 By Charlotte Greenfield

-ISLAMABAD, Aug 6 (Reuters) - Pakistani former Prime Minister Imran Khan's lawyers could not reach him on Sunday after he spent the night in a jail near the capital following his arrest the previous day on a corruption conviction, a spokesperson said.
+ISLAMABAD, Aug 6 (Reuters) - Pakistani former Prime Minister Imran Khan's lawyers could not reach him on Sunday after he spent the night in a jail near the capital following his arrest the previous day on a corruption conviction, spokespeople said.

 Pakistan's information minister referred a request for comment on Khan's access to his lawyers to provincial authorities in Punjab, where the jail is located.
-Punjab's top information official could not immediately be reached for comment.
+Punjab's top information official did not respond to a request for comment.

+Another spokesperson for Khan, Zulfi Bukhari, told Reuters his lawyers were waiting in the town of Attock near the jail and were unable to meet Khan all day but were told by authorities to try on Monday.

+He said the delays could hamper their attempts to swiftly appeal the trial court decision and to apply for bail.
+He added that the lawyers would seek first thing on Monday to get a time set for the court to hear their request for Khan's bail.

 His Pakistan Tehreek-e-Insaf (PTI) party said it had filed appeals in higher courts over the decision.